Methyl tert-butyl ether: Health and safety

-According to the International Agency for Research on Cancer (IARC), a branch of the World Health Organization, MTBE is reclassified as group 2B in 2025 (possibly carcinogenic to humans) as animal studies have indicated a possibility to cause cancer at doses far above the taste thereshold.
+According to the International Agency for Research on Cancer (IARC), a branch of the World Health Organization, MTBE is reclassified as group 2B in 2025 (possibly carcinogenic to humans) as animal studies have indicated a possibility to cause cancer at doses far above the taste threshold.
 Automotive gasoline itself is classified as group 1 (carcinogenic to humans) as there is definitive evidence.

 According to exposure data presented in an earlier version of the IARC monograph, the highest human exposure to MTBE occurs in workers responsible for transporting the chemical and blending it into gasoline.
 Concentrations found in ambient air and environmental are orders of magnitude lower than occupational exposure, even for customers refilling at service stations.
 Animal studies failed to cause an increase in cancer rates when MTBE is laced into food, but inhalation was able to increase the incidence of cancer in rats.
 This version classified MTBE as group 3 (not classifiable as carcinogenic to humans) as the animal data is too weak.